network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 the steps of the algorithm are:

 - Create a load-generating connection.
-- Start probing for responsiveness every 100ms, as described in the previous section.
 - At each interval:
   - Create an additional load-generating connection.
-  - Compute the instantaneous aggregate goodput at interval i.
+  - If goodput has not saturated:
-  - Compute the moving average aggregate goodput at interval i.
+    - Compute the moving average aggregate goodput at interval i as current_average.
+    - If the standard deviation of the past 4 average goodput values is less than 5% of the current_average, declare saturation and move on to probe responsiveness.
+  - If goodput has saturated:
-  - Compute the responsiveness
+    - Compute the responsiveness at interval i as current_responsiveness.
-  - If the moving average aggregate goodput at interval i is more than a 5% increase over the moving average aggregate goodput at interval i - 1, the network has not yet reached full link utilization.
-    Continue for 4 more iterations.
-  - If the responsiveness at interval i is more than a 5% reduction over the responsiveness at interval i - 1, the network has not yet reached full buffer occupancy.
+    - If the standard deviation of the past 4 responsiveness values is less than 5% of the current_responsiveness, declare saturation and report current_responsiveness.
-    Continue for 4 more iterations.

 In {{goals}}, it is mentioned that one of the goals is that the test finishes within 20 seconds.
 It is left to the implementation what to do when stability is not reached